mantzas/blog/content/post/20160525_to-tap-or-not-to-tap.md

 ---

-title: "TT || !TT aka To TAP or not to TAP"
+title: TT || !TT aka To TAP or not to TAP
 published: false
 tags: 'dotnet, TAP'
 series: Dotnet series